shuyaof/kickstarter-analysis/README.md

 # 3. Summary
 - The original codes are shorter, but the refractored version is faster.
-- The nested for loops will make the codes go within loops, which is slower then two seperate for loops.
+- The nested for loops will make the codes go back to the original loop, which is slower then two seperate for loops.

 ![alt text](https://github.com/shuyaof/VBA_Challenge/blob/main/2017_timer.JPG "2017_timer")
 ![alt text](https://github.com/shuyaof/VBA_Challenge/blob/main/2018_timer.JPG "2018_timer")